shanfl/pthread_guide/txt.md

 On the other hand, because threads in a group all use the same memory space, if one of them corrupts the contents of its memory, other threads might suffer as well.
 With processes, the operating system normally protects processes from one another, and thus if one corrupts its own memory space, other processes won't suffer.
 Another advantage of using processes is that they can run on different machines, while all the threads have to run on the same machine (at least normally).

 ####Creating And Destroying Threads
-n a multi-threaded program starts executing, it has one thread running, which executes the main() function of the program.
+When a multi-threaded program starts executing, it has one thread running, which executes the main() function of the program.
 This is already a full-fledged thread, with its own thread ID.
-In order to create a new thread, the program should use the pthread_create() function.
+In order to create a new thread, the program should use the **pthread_create()** function.
 Here is how to use it:

 ```[cpp]
 #include <stdio.h>       /* standard I/O routines                 */